didi/cube-ui/document/components/docs/en-US/toast.md

   }
   ```

-  Set `time` to change the duration of display.If set to 0, it will not turn off automatically and you must invoke the component's `hide` method manually to trun off it.
+  Set `time` to change the duration of display.If set to 0, the toast will not hide automatically and you must invoke the component's `hide` method manually to hide it.

 - Show mask layer